KhronosGroup/SPIRV-Tools/README.md

 SPIRV-Tools is regularly tested with the following compilers:

 On Linux
-- GCC version 9.3
+- GCC version 9.4
 - Clang version 10.0

 On MacOS
-- AppleClang 11.0
+- AppleClang 15.0

 On Windows
-- Visual Studio 2017
 - Visual Studio 2019
 - Visual Studio 2022

-Note: Visual Studio 2017 has incomplete c++17 support.
-We might stop testing it soon.
-Other compilers or later versions may work, but they are not tested.
+Note: Other compilers or later versions may work, but they are not tested.

 ### CMake options